Donrwalsh/curiouser-paradox/train-of-thought.md

 Working on doing some password reset stuff, and it has become apparent that I have a huge problem with refresh tokens.
 Any refresh token that is generated with the valid secret for the environment will always pass the check, and that's not what I want.
 So I need to fix it and I have an idea that I want to vet:

-- [ ] Introduce a 'last-signed-in' value into the database and use it in the generation and validation of refreshTokens.
+- [x] Introduce a 'last-signed-in' value into the database and use it in the generation and validation of refreshTokens. (marked as complete, but didn't actually do what this task says.
+Issue was that the length of the refreshToken was pushing the unique characters out of consideration)

 Cool, so the password reset endpoint works and the frontend is pretty bad about it ~ silently succeeding and such.
 It also remembers the values input in the password reset form after signing out and signing back in (to confirm the reset working properly, which it does, and that's awesome).
 Anyway: